Website privacy & cookie policy

 Where we store your personal data and International Transfers

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Uses made of the information